-As a White Paper Specialist, your objective is to get prospects thinking about the problem and the solution featured in the white paper, and to then introduce one of your client’s products or services as the best choice for that solution.
+As a White Paper Specialist, your objective is to get prospects thinking about the problem.
+And the solution featured in the white paper and to then introduce one.
+Your client’s products or services as the best choice for that solution.

 How big is the demand for white papers?

-According to a study by B2B Magazine and Junta42 Match, about a third of a marketer’s budget is spent on custom content and creation — and half of that portion of the budget is spent on white papers.
+According to a study by B2B Magazine and Junta42 Match, about a third of a marketer’s budget.
+Is spent on custom content and creation and half of that portion of the budget is on white papers.